vijaykglg/online-book-review-system/README.md

 ## Application features

+### Admin features

+* Admin can register a new publisher or can assign publisher role to any user who wish to be a publisher.
+* Admin can activate/deactivate any user/publisher.
+* Can search books and give reviews and ratings.

-### Consumer features
+### User features

+* New users can register.
+* Filter books based on tags/category.
-* Search for a book based on different parameters like title, author, publisher, etc.
+* Advanced search on different parameters like title, author, publisher,category/tags etc.
-* Advanced search
-* Filter search results
+* Get all books for a particular author.
 * Get details about a book, including its reviews and ratings.
-* Buy a book.
-* Get books similar to a particular given book.
-* Get books bought by a user who bought a given book.
+* Review any book based on your experience and give ratings.
+* Users can like the facebook page of Online Book Review System.

-### Admin features
+### Publisher features

 * Addition of books to database.
-* Get statistics of the book store.
-* Moderation of various activities.
+* Can create/update new category for books.
+* Can add new authors and edit/update them if needed.
+* Can search books and give reviews and ratings.

+## Project Modules

+* User Module
+  - Login with spring security
+  - Session management and role based access handling
+* Role Module
+  - Three defined roles
+    * ROLE_ADMIN
+    * ROLE_USER
+    * ROLE_PUBLISHER
+* Category/Tags Module
+  - Various categories of books can be combined as a group like EDU/TECH etc..
+* Author Module
+  - Each books can have multiple authors
+  - Publishers can add authors for books they published
+* Book Module
+   - Online book inventory for various categories.
+   - Books image can be uploaded while adding/updating the book for better clarity.
+   - Any user can search books based on interest
+* Review Module
+   - Users can view reviews online and cas see overall ratings of any book.
+   - Users can review any book and can rate any book

 ## Implementation

-* Spring is used in backend.
+* SpringBoot 2.3.0 is used in the backend.
 * H2 databases used for storing and managing data.
-* Thymeleaf used for frontend.
+* Thymeleaf used for a frontend.
 * For testing purpose, data was scraped from various online sources including Amazon Online Book Store.

 ## Team